yash-sjsu/natural_language_ai_pg_extn/README.md

 - ChatGPT API key for interaction with the natural language model.
 - CURL library installed.

+## Installing PostgreSQL
+General installation guide on how to install Postgres can be found at https://www.postgresql.org/docs/current/tutorial-install.html

+PostgreSQL should be installed and setup correctly before you start compiling or running this project.

 ## Installation

 1. Build the extension: